emiliensocchi/az-role-watcher/README.md

     1. [`RoleManagement.Read.Directory`](https://learn.microsoft.com/en-us/graph/permissions-reference#rolemanagementreaddirectory) (required to read Entra role definitions)
     2. [`Application.Read.All`](https://learn.microsoft.com/en-us/graph/permissions-reference#applicationreadall) (required to read the definitions of application permissions)

+4. In the forked project, configure a GitHub secret named `API_TOKEN_GITHUB` containing a GitHub Personal Access Token (PAT) providing the following access to the forked repository:
+   - Read access to metadata
+   - Read and Write access to actions and code

-4. In the forked project, configure a GitHub secret with the following name and value, replacing `__PLACEHOLDER__` with the values collected in step 2:
+5. In the forked project, configure a GitHub secret with the following name and value, replacing `__PLACEHOLDER__` with the values collected in step 2:

 | GitHub secret name | Value (string) |
 |---|---|